bertronika/copris/README.md

 ## Parsing variables, numerical values and comments in input text

 Any custom variable, specified in a printer feature file, can be invoked from within the input text.
-Specify the `-c` argument when running COPRIS and begin your text with one of the following
-commands: `$ENABLE_COMMANDS`, `$ENABLE_CMD` or `$CMD`.
-You may then call variables in the text file by omitting their `C_` prefix and prepending a dollar sign symbol to them.
+Specify the `-c` argument when running COPRIS and begin your text with `COPRIS ENABLE-COMMANDS` and a new line.
+You may then call variables in the text file by omitting their `C_` prefix, prepending them a special symbol, usually a dollar sign (this is configurable in `config.h`.
 I.e., if your variable is `C_SERIF`, `$SERIF` is used in text to invoke it.

 Furthermore, apart from already-defined variables, numerical values can be included in text.
 They must be prefixed with the same symbol as custom variables and then specified in decimal, octal